nfdi4cat/voc4cat-tool/README.md

 To install including all development tools use `pip install .[dev]` for just the test tools us `pip install .[tests]`.
 For tests we use [pytest](https://docs.pytest.org).

-## Typical use
+### Typical use

-Show a help message for the voc4cat command line tool with all available options.
+The available commands and options can be explored via the help system:

 `voc4cat --help` (or simply `voc4cat`)

-*If you feel adventurous, you may alternatively try out the new improved command line interface `voc4cat-ng` (added in Release 0.5.1).*
+which lists all available sub commands.
+These have their own help, for example:

+`voc4cat transform --help`

-To create a new vocabulary use the voc4Cat-adjusted template from the `templates` subfolder.
+To create a new vocabulary use the voc4cat-adjusted template from the `templates` subfolder.
-You may first use simple temporary IRIs like (`ex:my_term`).
+For starting you can use simple temporary IRIs like (`ex:my_term`) for your concepts.

-With voc4cat you can later replace all IDs belonging to a given prefix (here `ex`) by numeric IDs e.g. starting from 1001:
+With voc4cat you can later replace these later by different namespaces and/or different numeric IDs.

-`voc4cat --make-ids temp 1001 --output-directory output example/photocatalysis_example_prelim-IDs.xlsx`

-This will update all IRIs matching the `temp:`-prefix in the sheets "Concepts", "Additional Concept Features" and "Collections".

-Manually filling the Children URI (in sheet "Concepts") and Members URI (in sheet "Collections") with lists of IRIs can be tedious.
-An easier way to express hierarchies between concepts is to use indentation. voc4Cat understands Excel-indentation (the default) for this purpose but can also work with other indentation formats (e.g. by 3 spaces per level). voc4cat supports converting between indentation-based hierarchy and Children-URI hierarchy (both directions).
+For expressing hierarchies in SKOS ("broader"/"narrower") voc4cat offers two options.
+One way is to enter a list of children IRIs  (in sheet "Concepts").
+However, filling the Children URI columns with lists of IRIs can be tedious.
+Therefore, voc4cat offers a second easier way to express hierarchies between concepts and that is by indentation. voc4Cat understands Excel-indentation (the default) but can also work with other indentation formats (e.g. 3 spaces per level).
+To switch between the two representations, use the `transform` sub-command.
 For example, use

-`voc4cat --hierarchy-from-indent --output-directory output example/photocatalysis_example_indented_prelim-IDs.xlsx`
+`voc4cat transform --from-indent --outdir outbox example/photocatalysis_example_indented_prelim-IDs.xlsx`

-or if you were using 3 spaces per level (this file does not exist)
+or if you were using 3 spaces per level (This file does not yet exist.)

-`voc4cat --hierarchy-from-indent --indent-separator "   " --output-directory output example/photocatalysis_example_prelim-IDs_3spaces_indent.xlsx`
+`voc4cat transform --from-indent --indent "   " --inplace outbox outbox\photocatalysis_example_prelim-IDs.xlsx`

 to convert to ChildrenURI-hierarchy.
-To create such a file you can convert from ChildrenURI-hierarchy to indentation by
+To create such a file convert for example from ChildrenURI-hierarchy to indentation by

-`voc4cat --hierarchy-to-indent  --indent-separator "   " --output-directory output example/photocatalysis_example_prelim-IDs.xlsx`
+`voc4cat transform --to-indent --indent "   " --outdir outbox example/photocatalysis_example_prelim-IDs.xlsx`

+As mentioned above, you can replace all IDs belonging to a given prefix (here `temp`) by numeric IDs e.g. starting from 1001:

+`voc4cat transform --make-ids temp 1001 --outdir outbox example/photocatalysis_example_prelim-IDs.xlsx`

+This will consistently update all IRIs matching the `temp:`-prefix in the sheets "Concepts", "Additional Concept Features" and "Collections".

-Finally, the vocabulary file can be converted to turtle format.
-In this case the wrapper script forwards the job to VocExcel:
+Finally, the vocabulary file can be converted from xlsx to SKOS/turtle format.

-`voc4cat example/photocatalysis_example.xlsx`
+`voc4cat convert example/photocatalysis_example.xlsx`

 A turtle file `photocatalysis_example.ttl` is created in the same directory where the xlsx-file is located.

 The reverse is also possible.
 You can create an xlsx file from a turtle vocabulary file.
 Optionally a custom XLSX-template-file can be specified for this conversion:

-`voc4cat --template template/VocExcel-template_043_4Cat.xlsx vocabulary.ttl`
+`voc4cat convert -O outbox --template templates/voc4cat_template_043.xlsx example/photocatalysis_example.ttl`

-Options that are specific for VocExcel can be put at the end of a `voc4cat` command.
-Here is an example that forwards the `-e 3` and `-m 3` options to VocExcel and moreover demonstrates a complex combination of options:

-`voc4cat --check --forward --docs pylode --output-directory outbox inbox-excel-vocabs/ -e 3 -m 3`

-Besides `voc4cat` this project also installs its own version of the `vocexcel` command line tool (for historic reasons).
-Its use is deprecated in version 0.5.0 and it will be removed in version 0.6.0.
+In addition to `transform` and `convert` voc4cat offers checking and validation under the sub-command `check` and documentation generation under `docs`.
+See the command line help for details.

 ## Feedback and code contributions

-Just create an issue here.
-We appreciate any kind of feedback and reasoned criticism.
+Please create an issue here.
+We highly appreciate your feedback.

-If you want to contribute code, we suggest to create an issue first to get early feedback on your plans before you spent too much time.
+If you plan to contribute code, we suggest to create an issue first to get early feedback on your ideas before you spend too much time.

 By contributing you agree that your contributions fall under the project´s BSD-3-Clause [license](LICENSE).